NonameMedia/firescript/docs/cli/watch.md

 watch command
 =============

-The firescript `watch` command starts a file watcher and transpiles `.fire` files into Javascript on a change.
-The command reads configurations from the `firescript.cson` configuration.
+The `watch` command starts a file watcher and transpiles `.fire` files into Javascript when their content changes.
+The command reads configuration from current working dir.

 ## Usage